Estonian innovation isn't just digital.

 That's led to the emergence of a modern sauna design and technology industry in Estonia, producing iconic saunas and sauna stoves, which are incredibly popular among serious sauna enthusiasts - as well as with plenty of celebrity fans like David Beckham.

-While much of the sauna stove industry was focused on making clunky metal box stoves (which many spas chose to hide away), HUUM pioneered the use of minimal steel to hold the stones as the central focus of the sauna.
-While many saunas today are built with poor ventilation and not enough space above the stones, Saunum pioneered an innovative air circulation technology to ensure an even heat and comfortable air.
+HUUM pioneered the use of minimal steel to hold the stones as the central focus of the sauna.
+Saunum pioneered an innovative air circulation technology to ensure an even heat and comfortable air.

 Famed British adventurer Ben Fogle's sauna, built by Heartwood Saunas in Wales with an Estonian HUUM stove.